bashrootshell/random-password-generator/README.md

 # random-password-generator

-Just a regular, simple and common way to implement a password generator.
+Just a regular, simple, and common way to implement a password generator.
 Updated to the latest standards of Python3.